LucyHut/policies_scanner/README.md

 ```
 A Python program that extracts the Opt-in and Opt-out sections from a given Privacy Policy html document.
 A sample of 40 policies of controllers ranging from healthcare to education is used as a training model.
+Each controller is an xml model that contains one "main_page" node and one or more "privacy_policy" nodes.
+There is a python module "pmodel.py" that is an interface to the xml models.
 ```

+Details about these models are provided under the [Training Models](#training-models) section.

 ### Directory Structure

-There is a src sub-directory and under that directory we have:
+There is a src sub-directory and under root directory.
+Under the src/ directory, we have:

 * a subdirectory called models that contains model xml files,
 * pextractor.py  which is the main program - still work in progress
 * pmodel.py  which a module that implements the structure and actions on training models - still work in progress

 ```
 src/